DataNeel/my_website/tropism/index.md

   ></iframe>
 </div>

+## Finally, Tropism
 Throughout my evolution as a generative artist, random inspiration from bugs, life events, and other artists would get absorbed into my work and steer my development.
 My specific combination of random influences is, hopefully, what makes my art unique.
 This echos the concept behind Tropism.
 The art unintentionally resembles the multi-year process from which it was born.

 Whatever comes next won't share the same concept as Tropism, but it will share the same tangled history of life, influences, bugs, and other inputs that get baked into all of my work.
 To close things out, here are some Ropsten test mints of Tropism.

 <img src="tropism03.png" width=600>
 <img src="tropism05.png" width=600>
 <img src="tropism18.png" width=600>